-Psychometric tests are a logical way to evaluate people’s behavior and mental abilities.
+Psychometrics tests are a logical way to evaluate people’s behavior and mental abilities.
 Basically, these assessments are meant to see if a person is good for a particular job based on two core skills: personality and ability.

 These tests measure skills that can’t be seen during a face-to-face interview.
 Basically, they’re used to select people for hiring and training.
 These tests will help you make better and more precise decisions when hiring.

-THE HISTORY OF PSYCHOMETRIC TEST
+THE HISTORY OF PSYCHOMETRICS TEST

 Founded in the early 20th century, it has a long history.
 In 1905, Alfred Binet was the first person to develop the intelligence test.

-TYPES OF PSYCHOMETRIC TEST
+TYPES OF PSYCHOMETRICS TEST

 There are two main categories.
 The first one is aptitude and ability tests and the other one is a personality and aptitude test.